 You can find David on LinkedIn.

-Guy Dangerfield is our Head of Transport User Strategy.
+Guy Dangerfield is our Head of Strategy.
 He can be reached at guy.dangerfield (at) transportfocus.org.uk

 Mike Hewitson joined Transport Focus in 1995 (as part of the then-regional network of passenger committees) before moving on to national policy issues.
-He is heavily involved in policy development and in ensuring the passenger voice is heard when decisions are being made
+He is heavily involved in fares, franchising and consumer policy development and in ensuring the passenger voice is heard when decisions are being made

 Jon joined British Rail in 1996, following ten years in the private sector in hospitality.
 He was involved in the privatisation of British Rail’s freight businesses.
 In 1998 the Office of the Rail Regulator appointed him Deputy Director and Network Coordinator of the then Central Rail Users’ Consultative Committee, Transport Focus’s forerunner.